Canterbury

-Canterbury has a substantial student population and one of the highest proportions of students to permanent residents in the country.
-Nevertheless, it remains relatively small when compared with other British cities.

-History

-Name
+Toponymy

 The Roman settlement of Durovernum Cantiacorum ("Kentish Durovernum") occupied the location of an earlier British town whose ancient British name has been reconstructed as *Durou̯ernon ("stronghold by the alder grove"), although the name is sometimes supposed to have derived from various British names for the Stour.
-(Medieval variants of the Roman name include Dorobernia and Dorovernia.)
+Medieval variants of the Roman name include Dorobernia and Dorovernia.
 In Sub-Roman Britain, it was known in Old Welsh as Cair Ceint ("stronghold of Kent").
-Occupied by the Jutes, it became known in Old English as Cantwareburh ("stronghold of the Kentish men"), which developed into the present name.
+Occupied by the Jutes, it became known in Old English as Cantwareburh ("stronghold of the Kentish men").

+History

 Early history

 The Canterbury area has been inhabited since prehistoric times.
 Lower Paleolithic axes, and Neolithic and Bronze Age pots have been found in the area.
 Canterbury was first recorded as the main settlement of the Celtic tribe of the Cantiaci, which inhabited most of modern-day Kent.
 In the 1st century AD, the Romans captured the settlement and named it Durovernum Cantiacorum.
 The Romans rebuilt the city, with new streets in a grid pattern, a theatre, a temple, a forum, and public baths.
 Although they did not maintain a major military garrison, its position on Watling Street relative to the major Kentish ports of Rutupiae (Richborough), Dubrae (Dover), and Lemanae (Lymne) gave it considerable strategic importance.
 In the late 3rd century, to defend against attack from barbarians, the Romans built an earth bank around the city and a wall with seven gates, which enclosed an area of 130 acre.

 Despite being counted as one of the 28 cities of Sub-Roman Britain, it seems that after the Romans left Britain in 410 Durovernum Cantiacorum was abandoned for around 100 years, except by a few farmers and gradually decayed.
 Over the next 100 years, an Anglo-Saxon community formed within the city walls, as Jutish refugees arrived, possibly intermarrying with the locals.
-In 597, Pope Gregory the Great sent Augustine to convert its King Æthelberht to Christianity.
-After the conversion, Canterbury, being a Roman town, was chosen by Augustine as the centre for his episcopal see in Kent, and an abbey and cathedral were built.
-Augustine thus became the first Archbishop of Canterbury.
 The town's new importance led to its revival, and trades developed in pottery, textiles, and leather.
 By 630, gold coins were being struck at the Canterbury mint.
-In 672, the Synod of Hertford gave the see of Canterbury authority over the entire English Church.
+In 842 and 851, Canterbury suffered great loss of life during Danish raids.